Andrew Robinson (Neighbours): Crash and epilepsy

 In August 2012, Andrew is involved in a car accident while heading to a concert with his friends.
 The crash occurs after Natasha learns Andrew has sold an app, that they worked on together, without her permission.
 Their argument leads Chris Pappas (James Mason) to lose control of the car and crash.
 Smith commented "So many lives are in danger."
 Andrew suffers a serious head injury as a result of the accident.
 He later struggles with "worrying neurological symptoms" including; dizziness, severe headaches and black outs.
 Andrew keeps his health worries to himself because he is determined not to show signs of weakness.
 Andrew is worried further when he blacks out at home and discovers he has suffered a fit.
-The Daily Star's Susan Hill reported that he sets up a camera to see what happens if he is affected again.
+He sets up a camera to see what happens if he is affected again.
 However, when nothing happens, Andrew decides to go to the hospital for a check up.
 After undergoing tests by Karl Kennedy (Alan Fletcher), Andrew has "his life turned upside down" when he is diagnosed with epilepsy.

-A Neighbours spokesperson explained "Andrew is devastated when he discovers he's got epilepsy.
-He's in the prime of his life and is shocked by the news as the attacks can happen at any time."
-They added that Andrew will struggle to live with the diagnosis and that it will have "a huge impact" on his life.
 Karl urges Andrew to tell his family and friends about the diagnosis, but he does not listen and tries to deal with it by himself.
 When Paul offers to buy Charlie's with him, it reinforces Andrew's decision to not reveal his condition.
-Hill wrote "As he tries to manage the life-changing condition, he realises the scale of the challenge is huge.
-He has to avoid driving the company car and realises the strobe lights in Charlie's will have to go too."
-Andrew's behaviour changes and he starts demanding that his friends give him lifts, despite knowing that hiding his condition will not help win them back.
-A spokesperson stated "But his close friend Tash Williams really starts to get annoyed with his behaviour and doesn't understand why he can't drive his flash new car.
-Andrew finds it really hard to deal with but deep down he knows he must tell her what he is facing."
-Smith revealed that he researched epilepsy in preparation for the storyline and commented that Andrew "should definitely go and get help".
+Andrew's behaviour changes and he starts demanding that his friends give him lifts, despite knowing that hiding his condition will not help win them backSmith revealed that he researched epilepsy in preparation for the storyline and commented that Andrew "should definitely go and get help".